The Commission Math // Run Your Own Number

 Do I still pay the buyer's agent?

 That's negotiable and strategic in today's market, and we'll decide it together based on your home and the offer landscape.
-My fee stays $17,000 regardless of what you choose, which is exactly why my advice on it is clean.
+My compensation does not change based on what you choose, which is exactly why my advice on it is clean.
 Background: buyer-agent commission after the NAR settlement.

 Is a fixed fee the same thing as a discount brokerage?

 No, and the difference is the whole product.
 Discount models charge less by doing less: fewer services, less marketing, a website instead of a negotiator.
-The Fixed Fair Fee is the full stack, pricing strategy through closing, with the price capped instead of the service cut.
+Connor's model is the full stack, pricing strategy through closing, with the price capped instead of the service cut.
 Cheaper is a number.
 Capped is a structure.

 Is this a limited-service or MLS-entry listing?